robbmj/QtLogger/README.md

 logger takes responsibility for managing the memory allocated to the LoggerCfg object.
 Other configuration options include:

-    // If false logger will not write to stdout.
-Defaults to true bool logToConsole,
+    // If false logger will not write to stdout bool logToConsole = true,
-    // If set to false will only flush log messages when the buffer reaches its capasity.
-Defaults to true bool flushImmediatly,
+    // If set to false will only flush log messages when the buffer reaches its capasity bool flushImmediatly = true,
-    // The default log lvl. if level is set to Debug all Verbose messages will be ignored.
-Defaults to verbose logger::Level logLvl,
+    // The default log lvl. if level is set to Debug all Verbose messages will be ignored logger::Level logLvl = logger::Verbose,
-    // If instantiated logger will write to the QIODevice.
-Defaults to NULL QIODevice *logDest
+    // If instantiated logger will write to the QIODevice QIODevice *logDest = NULL

 Log lvl options:
     Fatel, Critical, Warning, Info, Debug, Verbose